-Promissory Note is the written note made by the payer which contains the promise to pay a certain amount of money on a specified date or on demand to the payee or the bearer of the note.
-In short it is promise in written form to pay the debt.
+Promissory Note is the written note made by the payer which contains the promise to pay a certain amount of money on a specified date or on-demand to the payee or the bearer of the note.
+In short, it is promised in written form to pay the debt.

 Requirements for a promissory note: